charlescohanlon/sarformer/DOCS_SARFORMER.md

 ### Stuff to Try

-- VQ-VAE for RGB and depth instead of DiVAE b/c we don't really care about reconstruction quality, we're more worried about the quality of the representation and VQ-VAE is less expensive to train
+- analytic approach to choosing eval split
-- weight real data in loss function
+- weight labeled data data in loss function
 - regenerate MC @ 224
     - stratified sampling of different regions
     - regenerate corresponding LLM prompts
-- taking analytic approach to choosing eval split
-- optimize eval (wtf is running on CPU?)
-- use MLP tokenizer with structured data instead of wordpiece

 ### Experiments and Visualizations

-- baseline model w/ only labeled data vs. labeled + unlabeled vs. labeled + unlabeled + synthetic
 - attention visualization
     - take attention weights from encoder's first attention block?
 - dimensionality reduction
     - take latent space from somewhere?
-- measure accuracy with model size?
-- vary euclidean dist loss vs no euclidean dist loss
 - domain adaptation: leave an SAR set out and see how well it does w/ zero-shot

+#### To Ablate:

+- modalities
-- contributions of a few modalities
+- pixel distance weighting of loss
-    - compare performance when not included
+- model size